lefkisamuel/aws-multi-vpc-private-interconnect/README.md

 - `cidr`: The CIDR block for the VPC.
 - `max_azs`: The maximum number of Availability Zones (AZs) to use for the VPC.
 - `nb_nat_gateways`: The number of NAT gateways to create for the VPC.
-- `private_subnets_with_egress`: A boolean value indicating whether private subnets in the VPC should have internet egress enabled.
+- `private_subnets_with_egress`: A boolean value indicating whether private subnets in the VPC should have internet egress enabled. _Note that if you set the private_subnets_with_egress option to False, the application will not create any NAT gateways for the VPCs_

 These configuration options can be used to customize the behavior of the CDK stack when it is deployed.
 For example, the VPC CIDR blocks and the number of NAT gateways can be adjusted to fit the needs of the specific environment in which the stack is being deployed.

+#### Provisioned resources
+TODO

+#### Deployment
 To deploy the configured cloud resources, run the following command:
 ```
 cdk deploy